 Collaborative Efforts Between Regulators and Innovators

 Regulators and blockchain innovators can work together to create rules that make sense.
 This means they can share ideas and find solutions that help everyone.
-When both sides understand each other, it leads to better regulations that support growth and safety.
+I believe that when both sides understand each other, it leads to better regulations that support growth and safety.

 Leveraging Technology For Compliance